databrickslabs/dbx/docs/source/quickstart.rst

 ------------------------
 If you already have an existing project, you can skip this step and move directly to the next one.

 As a first step, you need to create a project from a template.
-You can use your own template, or you can choose from existing templates:
+You can use your own template, or you can choose from existing templates.
+Here is a sample project for Python:

 .. code-block:: python